alidehkhodaei/kotlin-cheat-sheet/README.md

 // The variable is not initialized until it is first accessed println(myLazyVar) // Prints "Hello World"
 ```
-A "lateinit" variable is used when you know that a variable will be initialized before it is used, but you don't want to assign an initial value at the time of declaration.
+A lateinit variable is used when you know that a variable will be initialized before it is used, but you don't want to assign an initial value at the time of declaration.

 ```kotlin
 lateinit var myLateInitVar: String